-Private boarding schools for both boys and girls would advertise in the local newspapers every January.
+Private boarding schools for both boys and girls would advertise in their local newspapers every January.
 Many would merely thank the public for their support in florid and obsequious terms and announce the day of re-opening.
 For the majority of the schools in 1816, the first day back was Monday 22 January.

 On 13 January 1816, the Oxford Journal had advertisements for 20 private boarding schools.
 Ten of these were in Oxford, but the others were in Abingdon, Chipping Norton, Bicester, Witney, and Cirencester and as far away as Worcester.
-Regency parents could live without their children near.
+Regency parents could bear to live without their children near.
 The Long Melford Girls School, Suffolk, on sale in 1816, boasted that it was a mere 59 miles from London an on some very convenient stagecoach routes.

 Some schools advertised their services in the January announcements.
-The Girls’ Boarding schools were owned either by a single woman or a pair of Sisters.
-For a rather pricey 35 guineas the Prospect House Boarding School, the Misses Temple offered English, French, Writing, Arithmetic, Geography and History.
+The Girls’ Boarding schools were owned either by a single woman or a pair of sisters.
+For a rather pricey 35 guineas, the Prospect House Boarding School, the Misses Temple offered English, French, Writing, Arithmetic, Geography and History.
 As with most Boarding Schools, there was an extra charge for accomplishments- Music, drawing, dancing and French.
 The Barton Lodge Boarding School offered “plain and fancy needlework” alongside other subjects as part of the mainstream curriculum.

 Who attended these schools?
-Well.
 It was certainly not the top section of society, who used larger public schools and governesses, but it was people who were ambitious for their children.
 It is easier to see this in the advertisements for the boy’s boarding schools.
 Mr Hills School in Hereford, like many schools, tried to straddle two worlds.
 It offered an education suitable for entrance to University, or the “life of a gentlemen or men of business” Mr Hill offered English, composition and handwriting as the core curriculum, with Latin and Greek ( taught by the clergy).
 Continental Languages, drawing and dancing were also offered.
 Accounts were offered for those who felt they were not hoping to become gentlemen.

 There seems to have been a division between those schools who offered Commercial Studies as part of the core and those who offered it as an afterthought.
 Some announced this is their names “ The Mathematical and Commercial School” in Twyford was one.
-The Rev J Milner’s Academy was another, and it also had a rather “menu like” fees structure;
+The Reverend J Milner’s Academy was another, and it also had a rather “menu like” fees structure;

 Winton School Westmoreland offered a slightly more up market curriculum -“ for the university, professions and all types of business”- but did not quite reach the heights of gentlemen.
 The brothers Adamthwaite, both established Anglican clergymen provided the core curriculum and employed qualified teachers for other areas.
 The fee was 22 guineas or 40 guineas for “parlour boarders”- those who would be treated more like members of the family with use of the parlour.
 One of the brothers was spending January in attendance at the Chapter Coffee House in London-Wackford Squeers style- to encourage people to send their children to the other side of the country.
 According to the advertisement “there were no holidays” and it was a long time by coach from London to the Lake District.